Jouddeken/graduation-project/docs/design-brief/index.md

 <br/>5.1. <span style="text-decoration: line-through;">What information is important for the participant of a design sprint?</span>
 <br/>5.2. <span style="text-decoration: line-through;">Why does the participant want to know this information?</span>

+**edit:**<br />
+I decided to drop the last question because the information was not necessary anymore for the feature I was going to make after changing the design challenge.
+At the start of the project the idea was to make a separate application for facilitators as well, where they can see the design sprint agenda.
+This was too much work in the time I had.

 ##### Design
 1. What is the preferred way of creating a new sprint on a mobile application?
 <br/>1.1.
 What are best practices around requesting values from a user in a mobile application?